TheBerbat/informatica-avanzada-exercises/README.md

  14. Implementation of function that receive std:string and uppercase letters passed to parameters
  15. Create a vector that holds a..k and replace the vowels after.
  16. Implementation of printVector.
+ 16. Use std library and containers iterators of C++.